sorydima/sorydima/README.md

 Feel free to reach out if you have any questions, ideas, or collaboration opportunities.
 You can connect with me through the following platforms:
 - Matrix: [Matrix](https://matrix.to/#/@sorydima:matrix.org)

-Thank you for visiting my GitHub profile!
-I look forward to engaging with the community and contributing to innovative projects.

 Thanks for visiting my GitHub profile!
 I look forward to building a future that is open, secure and fair — for everyone.